perfanalytics/pose2sim/README.md

 <p style="text-align: center;"><img src="Content/OpenSim.JPG" width="380"></p>

-## Demonstration Part-3: Visualize your results with Blender
+## Demonstration Part-3 (optional): Visualize your results with Blender
 > _**Visualize your results and look in detail for potential areas of improvement (and more).**_

 ### Install the add-on